catseye/Eqthy/README.md

 - - - -

-**Eqthy** is a language for equational proofs.
-It is designed to be both machine-readable and human-usable.
-It strongly resembles the equational style sometimes used in introductory textbooks, where each line follows from the previous line, and may optionally give a justification for the proof step.
+**Eqthy** is a simple formal language for equational proofs.
+It is designed to be both machine-readable and (just barely) human-usable.
+It strongly resembles the equational style sometimes used in textbooks, where each line is derived from the previous line, and may optionally state the justification for the derivation in that step.
 Here is an example:

     axiom (idright) mul(A, e) = A
     axiom (idleft)  mul(e, A) = A